fuseraft/kiwi/README.md

 ## Getting Started

-To get started with Kiwi, clone the repository and build the source as follows:
+To get started with Kiwi, clone the repository and build the source:

 ```bash
 git clone https://github.com/fuseraft/kiwi.git